One imported production suite: 36 min → 9 min

 The autonomous loop is the fast path, not a cage.
 Every piece of Kifas is still yours to drive directly.

-• Run a single flow by hand.
 Spin up one browser, poke at it, tear it down.

-Eight differentiators
+Six differentiators

 What makes Kifas different.